krisk0/razin/README.rst

                     FLINT  2.29e+01  2.30e+01
                   solve_r  1.23e+03  7.39e+00

-Benchmark explained:
+Benchmark result verdict:

-1) if matrice is unimodular, use PARI/GP or NTL (Sage native subroutine 4 million times slower).
+1) if matrice is unimodular, use PARI/GP or NTL (Sage native subroutine 4 million times slower than method='pari').
 2) if matrice is warped unimodular, FLINT is slightly faster (32% faster than NTL).

-Yes, Python is slower than C, but not 4e6 times!
+Yes, Python is slower than C, but not 4000000 times!
 Could it be that NTL and PARI/GP determinant calculation is broken?
 Any example?

 My e-mail address is at the bottom of "Hello world" page of my `blog <http://tiny.cc/DKryskov>`_.